 Including some of the above, an umbrella company should provide the contractor with full employment rights, which include:

 As can be seen, umbrella companies' obligations towards contractors are similar to that of companies' obligations towards full-time employees.
 Some of these advantages are important selling points for umbrella companies and are important factors why people choose to work through an umbrella company.
 However, not all umbrella companies may honour these obligations.
 For example, some company may refuse to provide maternity leave or maternity pay.

 You should choose an umbrella company, which has a proven track record of fulfilling all its legal obligations towards contractors.
-Contractors Umbrella Company (CUC) is one such umbrella company, which has worked with hundreds of contractors over the past several years.
+Tempo is one such umbrella company, which has worked with hundreds of contractors over the past several years.